skycoin/skycoin/README.md

 make integration-test-live
 ```

-The above command will run all tests except the wallet related tests.
+The above command will run all tests except the wallet-related tests.
 To run wallet tests, we
 need to manually specify a wallet file, and it must have at least `2 coins` and `256 coinhours`,
 it also must have been loaded by the node.